 Project background and summary

 The role of youth in cities has been one of CDN’s areas of work for several years now.
 The Network has previously organized several projects, including the Annual Work Plan “Urban Steps for Resilient Future” and a Summer School “Youth and the City: Young People for Fair and Green Cities”.
-Building on this work, in May, CDN will organise a training in Riga as a part of the GEF transnational project “A Charter for the Smart City II”.
+Building on this work CDN is organising a series of different online activities as a part of the GEF transnational project “A Charter for the Smart City II”.

 Young people are digital natives.
 We embrace technologies earlier than older generations.
 For a couple of years now, there are lot of talks about Smart Cities, but the solutions suggested are often not very smart or sustainable.
 What the large corporations and governments are presenting as a “Smart City”, in reality has many elements of a technocratic dystopia, the proposed solutions are called “smart” but in reality, they are just technology oriented projects for those that can afford it.
 However, technology doesn’t necessarily have to have negative implications on the city.
 It can be used for good if directed at improving everybody’s life in the cities.
 We would like to explore how our cities could move towards use of digitisation to benefit us without turning the city into a place of surveillance, exploitation and exclusion.